parasoft/annotations/README.md

 # annotations
-Parasoft annotations available to the public under an open-source license
+These annotations are available from Parasoft under an open-source license.